Providing Safe, Therapeutic Homes for Children with Emotional Needs

 What Foster Parents Can Expect

 Our most successful foster parents are open-minded, dependable, patient, and willing to try different parenting styles for children with different needs.
-Becoming a Canopy foster parent involves five or six visits to your home over a 10- to 12-week period.
+Becoming a foster parent involves Canopy staff making several visits to your home to become acquainted with you and your family and to ensure that your home is safe for fostering.
 During those visits, Canopy will gather paperwork, interview all family members, inspect the home for safety, and fully explain the responsibilities of foster parenting.
 In-office or at-home training is also required prior to approval.
 Our screening process helps match foster parents with the child that best fits your family’s lifestyle and ability.

 A unique feature of the program is in-home service delivery.
 We have professional staff to facilitate linkages to school systems and other community resources, and they also provide crisis intervention to foster families and children.
 Each family receives an individualized, strengths-based, family-focused and culturally sensitive treatment plan.